 - 12 Points to Preparedness -

-This is a great article by a Utah Emergency Manager named Al Cooper.
-The document gives you a good overview of how to prepare your family.
-Click on this link to start down the road to being prepared.
+This is a great article by a Utah Emergency Manager, which provides a good overview of how to prepare your family.
+Click on this link to start down the road to preparedness!

 - Supplies/72 Hour Kit -

-72 hour or preparedness kits can be purchased from any number of local suppliers, including Emergency Essentials, WalMart, Costco, Online or you can make your own.
+72 hour or preparedness kits can be purchased from any number of local suppliers.
 Click on this link for lists of what should go in your kit.